9 Star Wars Filming Locations Fans Can Actually Visit

 Villa del Balbianello, Italy

-Italy is a popular spot that served as the backdrop for several Star Wars filming locations.
+Italy is home to several beautiful Star Wars filming locations.
 One such location includes Villa del Balbianello – a stunning villa located on the shores of Lake Como in Italy that was featured in Star Wars: Attack of the Clones as the retreat of Padmé Amidala.
 It also served as the Lake Retreat where Anakin Skywalker and Padmé Amidala fall in love.

 Dubrovnik, Croatia